ArcGIS authentication models and providers

 • Most server-to-server communications cannot use a SAML-based or OIDC-based authentication pattern as these IdPs require interactive login experiences using an HTML interface, and often include multi-factor authentication prompts or captcha-style validation.

-• Requests that originate from within a geoprocessing tool or scheduled script tool running on a server will assume the identity of the service account or local account running that process.
+• Requests that originate from within a geoprocessing tool or scheduled script tool running on a server will generally assume the identity of the service account or local account running that process.
 Especially with IWA-based scenarios, the identity and settings for this user account can significantly affect the success of a server-side request.

 • The use of an ArcGIS OAuth-based refresh_token (generated from a built in or enterprise identity provider), can be embedded in a system and used to generate session tokens on an as-needed basis.
 A valid refresh token can also be exchanged for a new refresh token, so logic can be created to maintain this refresh token and keep it valid indefinitely.